contao/docs/docs/dev/framework/manager-plugin.md

    plugins can be adjusted using the `DependendPluginInterface`.

-3. When merging configurations with multiple nodes (like `doctrine.dbal.connections`, `framework.cache.pools`), the nodes are simply merged.
+3. When merging configurations with multiple nodes (like `doctrine.dbal.connections`, `framework.cache.pools`), the nodes are merged.
 This is usually not a problem, because database connections etc. are named, so the order in the tree does not matter.

 4. If the order of configuration matters (e.g. `security.firewalls`,